(Last Updated On: 14th February 2019)

 If you take away the ‘secret’, you’ll find Arcade Bar is a haggis and whisky restaurant on Cockburn Street.
 Enter Arcade Bar and you can fill up (and I do mean fill up, the portions are huge) on variations of the Scot’s favourite sheep’s offal dish, then take your pick of around a hundred different whiskies on offer.
 But if you head toward the back of the restaurant and venture up a couple of slightly dodgy looking wooden stairwells, you’ll find yourself in a tiny bar dedicated to Polish Vodka.
 Now you can add the ‘secret’ back in, because this is the Secret Arcade Bar.

-As I said, it’s quite a small place, the bar area would only seat about twenty people, but there’s another section to the back with room for about ten more.
+The bar area would only seat about twenty people, but there’s another section to the back with room for about ten more.
 Except for two glowing mosaic chairs, the decor is quite unassuming; exposed stone walls, a small bar and regular, unfussy chairs and tables.
 But that’s not a worry, it’s the vodka you come for, not the decorations, right?
-Service from the seemingly all Polish bar staff is swift and friendly and I commend them for their patience throughout all our umming and ahhhing while we got to grips with the huge Vodka menu.
+Service is swift and friendly and patient, because there’s usually a lot of umming and ahhhing while you got to grips with the huge Vodka menu.

 While we’re on that subject, and at the risk of sounding like your granny, if you’re going to stay for a while and try a couple rounds of five Vodkas, remember to take your time.
 Maybe even see if you can slip in a jug of water for the table there somewhere.
 Take my word for it, the potency of the Vodka will sneak up on you.
 As Secret Arcade themselves say on their website, “Vodka’s cheaper than Botox, and paralyses more muscles!”